CSCfi/csc-env-julia/README.md

 A Julia release, such as `julia-1.9.0`, contains the following files and directories among others.

 - `bin` directory contains the Julia executable which is dynamically linked to various libraries.
-  We must include this location in `PATH`.
 - `lib` directory contains shared libraries for the Julia executable.
   These libraries are on the `RUNPATH` and can be overwritten by libraries on the `LD_LIBRARY_PATH` environment variable.
   We can use `ldd` or [`libtree`](https://github.com/haampie/libtree) to check which libraries are loaded and their paths.
 - `include` directory contains header files.
 - `libexec` contains executables which Julia uses internally.
 - `share/man` contains man pages.
-  We should add this directory to the `MANPATH` environment variable.
 - `share/julia/base` directory contains the base library.
 - `share/julia/stdlib` directory contains the standard libraries.
 - `share/julia/test` directory contains tests for base.